• Home

 Why the travel season of Antarctica is so inflexible

 Visiting Antarctica is not like visiting any other place.
-When you take an Antarctic cruise, you’re about as far from civilization (and modern medicine) as you can get.
+When you take an Antarctic tour, you’re about as far from civilization (and modern medicine) as you can get.
 That means we can’t take chances with the safety of our guests or guides.

 But not to sound grim – it’s also because the Antarctic summer, as we’ve illustrated, is just a better time to go in terms of activities, sights, and species.